-Artwork created by youth on probation
+Artwork created by youth on probation representing their individual journey

 Total Active Population Demographics

 In this section of the report, all data will represent the total population of youth served on probation which includes youth already on probation with continued supervision into 2017.
 There were 5,299 youth served during fiscal year 2016-2017.